yaal-coop/scim2-client/doc/tutorial.rst

 Additional request parameters
 =============================

-Any additional parameter will be passed to the underlying httpx methods.
+Any additional parameter will be passed to the underlying engine methods.
 This can be useful if you need to explicitly pass a certain URL for example:

 .. code-block:: python